epxlp/individual_genetic_risk/README.md

 > **Question: If someone carries the risk allele for the first variant - how informative is this for this individual?**
 <br><br>
 > **Question: If someone carries the risk allele for the second variant - how informative is this for this individual?**

-# Generating a genetic risk score
+<br><br>
+> **Question: If someone does not carry the risk allele for the second variant - how informative is this for this individual?**

+# Combining SNPs into a Polygenic Risk Score (PRS)

-First we are going to generate a file that details the SNPs we want to use in the genetic risk score.
-Copy the following command and check that the snps_for_score.txt file is created.
+First we are going to generate a file that details the SNPs we want to use in the score.

+Use the following bash command to generate a snps_for_score.txt file.

 ```
 echo 'rs571312        A       1